techatspree/maven-latex-plugin/README.md

 it is quite cumbersome to create intermediate graphic files includable in `.tex` files.

-Thus '**LaTeX builder**' offers separate creation of these graphic files through the maven goal `grp`.
+Thus, '**LaTeX builder**' offers separate creation of these graphic files through the maven goal `grp`.

 ### Cleanup after creation <a id='sss:featuresCleanup'></a>